TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

     - This will allow you to create more chunks for levels because there will be no one-byte limit here.
 This will allow you to port levels even from Sonic CD;

-- All current level settings in one file.
-No more searching through the entire Sonic disassembly to replace chunks, layout, palette, music, and other things.
+- All current level settings in one file:
+    - No more searching through the entire Sonic disassembly to replace chunks, layout, palette, music, and other things.
 Just open [Pointer.asm](Levels/DEZ/Pointers) located in each level folder;

 - Many original subroutines have been replaced with faster equivalents.
 These new subroutines do not break compatibility with the original Sonic 3 & Knuckles.
 Therefore, there is no need to worry about this: